NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Collection Properties Panel
 --------------------------------
-This Panel allows Collection Managers and Owners to change the name of the Asset, it's workflow, and any associated Metadata.
+This Panel allows Collection Managers and Owners to change the name of the Asset, its workflow, and any associated Metadata.
 Collection Owners can also delete this Collection.

 .. thumbnail:: /assets/images/collection-properties.png
       :width: 50%